canvasxyz/canvas-docs/docs/about.md

 # About Canvas

-Canvas is a peer-to-peer computing platform that complements blockchains.
-While blockchains are state machines with shared global state, they also impose fees, limits on scalability, and new programming languages that create a barrier to entry.

-Canvas is a new peer-to-peer architecture that gives you a developer experience more like Heroku, Firebase, and other databases you're already familiar with.

-### Architecture
+## Architecture

-Every Canvas application is a unique hashed file on IPFS, and interactions with the application are signed messages.
+Every Canvas application is a unique hashed file on IPFS.
+Interactions with the application are signed messages.
 Messages are relayed over a peer-to-peer network, and stored by each node in an append-only log.

 Each signed message is checked by *executing* it within a JavaScript and WebAssembly virtual machine.
-During execution, actions are allowed to write to a SQL database using an interface that resembles a key-value store.
+During execution, actions are allowed to write to a SQLite database, using an interface that resembles a key-value store.
 Anyone can then read the data from each node, using full SQL and arbitrarily programmable views.

-All together, this makes it possible to write a backend for many common web applications in ~50 lines of code.

-Today, Canvas is focused on database-oriented applications, but we have several planned extensions to the Canvas runtime, which will make it possible to create more powerful applications using the compute capabilities of Canvas nodes.
+## Tradeoffs

 ### Canvas vs. blockchains